KernelTuner/kernel_tuner/README.md

 Example usage
 -------------
-The following shows a simple example use of the kernel tuner:
+The following shows a simple example for tuning a CUDA kernel:

 ```python
 kernel_string = """